jessepav/lacygoill-wiki-backup/C/C.md

 This  rule generally  causes no  problems, since  `double` values  are converted automatically to `float` when necessary.

-On occasion,  it may  be necessary  to force  the compiler  to store  a floating constant in `float` or `long double` format.
+On occasion,  it might be  necessary to force the  compiler to store  a floating constant in `float` or `long double` format.
 To indicate that only single precision is  desired, put the letter `F` or `f` at the end of the constant; for example, `57.0F`.